-Each month, Startup Nations, a global network of public sector officials and policy advisors focused on stimulating new firm formation, brings you a summary of recent policy developments.
+Each month, we aim to bring you interesting policy developments impacting entrepreneurs around the world through Startup Nations, a global network of public sector officials and policy advisors focused on empowering entrepreneurs and stimulating new firm formation.

 For more policy news, please check the latest entries to the Startup Nations Atlas of Policies.

-Would you like to share policy updates from your city or country with our global community, or join the Startup Nations policy network?
-Contact us via firstname.lastname@example.org.
+Would you like to share policy updates from your city or country with our global community?
+Email us at email@example.com.